ericmjl/llamabot/docs/index.md

 ### Questions/Discussions

-Please use the Discussions feature on GitHub.
+Please use the issue tracker on GitHub.

 ## Contributors